 Is there a health center on campus?

 The student health center is located on the main AU Campus.
 For more information, visit http://www.american.edu/ocl/healthcenter/.
 Additionally, you may call the Nurse Advice Line at 855-678-8679 + Pin 1009, available 24/7.

 Does WCL provide counseling or therapy sessions?

 Yes.
-WCL students can receive six to eight free counseling sessions with our on-campus counselors.
-Once students have done intake on main campus, they can be placed with WCL's counselor, who is located in C203.
-Ongoing appointments are also available on main campus.
+WCL students can receive six to eight free counseling sessions with our campus counselors.
+Once students have done intake on main campus, they can be placed with WCL's counselor.
 Students interested in this service should call for a confidential initial consultation with the AU main campus Counseling Center.
-For more information, please visit http://www.american.edu/ocl/counseling/Counseling-and-Other-Services.cfm.
+For more information, please visit https://www.american.edu/ocl/counseling/counseling-services.cfm

 What are the resources WCL provides for survivors of sexual assault?

-American University’s Office of Advocacy Services for Interpersonal and Sexual Violence (OASIS) provides free and confidential victim advocacy services.
-More information can be found at http://www.american.edu/ocl/wellness/sexual-assault-resources.cfm.
+American University’s Center for Well-Being provides free and confidential victim advocacy services.
+More information can be found at https://www.american.edu/ocl/counseling/victim-advocacy.cfm.

-The Counseling Center on AU’s main campus offers counseling, support, and referrals for survivors of sexual violence.
-The counseling center can also make referrals to off-campus counselors who specialize in trauma.
+The Center for Well-Being Programs and Psychological Services on AU’s main campus additionally offers counseling, support, and referrals for survivors of sexual violence.
+They can also make referrals to off-campus counselors who specialize in trauma.